kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/bootstrap-config.md

 1. If the resource does not have a `Machine` owner, exit the reconciliation
     1. The Cluster API `Machine` reconciler populates this based on the value in the `Machine`'s `spec.bootstrap.configRef` field.
-1. If the resource has `status.failureReason` or `status.failureMessage` set, exit the reconciliation
 1. If the `Cluster` to which this resource belongs cannot be found, exit the reconciliation
 1. Deterministically generate the name for the bootstrap data secret
 1. Try to retrieve the `Secret` with the name from the previous step
     1. If it does not exist, generate bootstrap data and create the `Secret`
 1. Set `status.dataSecretName` to the generated name
-1. Set `status.ready` to true
+1. Set `status.initialization.dataSecretCreated` to true
 1. Patch the resource to persist changes

 [cloud-init]: https://cloudinit.readthedocs.io/en/latest/